-- Medication prescribed by the MC will be entered onto the students' e-chit - In some circumstances, due to confidentiality issues, the MC may be unable to provide school with information.
-At the discretion of the prescribing practitioner, a decision might be made not to inform House about a prescription issued.
-In these cases the student will have been deemed competent to self medicate and the prescribing clinician assumes full responsibility for providing the medication.
-In these cases medication will be collected by the student and therefore not entered into the House Medicines List on Apollo..
+- All students in 6th form are deemed competent to self-administer medication which has been prescribed for them unless otherwise explicitly stated by the Housemaster, Matron, MO or HN (with the exception of Controlled Drugs and antidepressants.) - It is the students' and Matrons' responsibility to ensure that the medication is kept in a locked, secure place.
+Only emergency medication (eg. insulin, inhalers, adrenaline devices) may be carried on person - Medication brought in from outside of school needs to be reported to Matron on the students' return - Medication prescribed by the MC will be entered onto the students' e-chit - In some circumstances, due to confidentiality issues, the MC may be unable to provide school with information.
+At the discretion of the prescribing practitioner, a decision might be made not to inform the House about a prescription issued.
+In these cases the student will have been deemed competent to self-medicate and the prescribing clinician assumes full responsibility for providing the medication.
+In these cases medication will be collected by the student and therefore not entered into the House Medicines List on Apollo.